 The Code applies to pension funds and adopts the same "comply or explain" approach used in the UK Corporate Governance Code.
 This means that it does not require compliance with principles but if fund managers and institutional investors do not comply with any of the principles set out, they must explain why they have not done so.
-The Committee has not formally adopted the latest version of the Stewardship code.
-However, it expects any directly appointed fund managers and the pool company (London CIV) to comply and this is monitored on an annual basis.
+The City of Westminster Pension Fund was accepted as a signatory to the Stewardship Code during February 2023.
+The Fund's Stewardship Report can be found here.
+The Fund encourages any directly appointed fund managers and the pool company (London CIV) to comply and this is monitored on an annual basis.